crossplane/oam-kubernetes-runtime/design/trait-separated-from-underlying-workload-should-patch-back.md

 ## Background

-A platform tend to provide simper view to developers.
-For example, in OAM spec, higher level abstractions like ContainerizedWorkload are defined to hide unnecessary details of Deployment from developers.
-At the mean time, with the concept of separate of concerns, the spec abstracted operational related fields from Deployment into several traits in implementation, both of them have CRDs and controllers.
+A platform tends to provide a simper view to developers.
+For example, in OAM spec, higher-level abstractions like ContainerizedWorkload are defined to hide unnecessary details of Deployment from developers.
+In the meantime, with the concept of separation of concerns, we recommend extracting operational related fields from the Deployment into traits.
+Those traits are implemented as CRDs and controllers.

-In below example, `securityContext` and `nodeSelector` will be separated as traits.
+In below example, `securityContext` and `nodeSelector` should be extracted as traits in an OAM based platform.

 ```yaml
 apiVersion: apps/v1